This is an expanded version of a piece published in Northern Virginia Today, Feb 9, 2017 and I added to this slightly in 2018.

 I have attended many larger “cluster” dog events.
 Some have been over a period of a week.
 Some have had numerous competitions during these days and drew over 2,000 competitors.
 People from all over the region and out of state will attend.
 If not for the event, we would not be in the region: we would not be renting facilities, hotel rooms, buying supplies, going to classes, etc. If not for the event, we would not be spending our money in your area.

 It is becoming increasingly difficult in many areas to exhibit and compete with animals.
 Animal rights activists are trying to shut everything down.
 Ask yourself: if we shut down dog (or any animal) events, how will this affect my community?
-Support your local dog event – support your local economy!
+If laws are passed that could negatively affect people who compete in dog events how much money can your area lose?
+Support your local dog event, support those who work and compete with dogs – support your local economy!

 Karen Peak is owner/operator of West Wind Dog Training in Prince William County, founder of The Safe Kids/Safe Dogs Project, a published author, wife, mother and the manager of a multi-dog, multi-species household.